This country-specific Q&A provides an overview to private equity laws and regulations that may occur in Japan.

 Outside of anti-trust and heavily regulated sectors, are there any foreign investment controls or other governmental consents which are typically required to be made by financial sponsors?

 Investments by foreign financial sponsors will typically be subject to pre- or post-transaction reporting requirements under the Foreign Exchange and Foreign Trade Act (“FEFTA”).
-In most cases, acquisition of 10% or more shares of Japanese companies requires either pre- or post-transaction reporting under FEFTA.
+In most cases, acquisition of 10% or more shares of Japanese companies requires either pre- or post-transaction reporting under the FEFTA.

-Generally, only a post-transaction reporting will be required under FETA.
+Generally, only a post-transaction reporting will be required under the FEFTA.
 A pre-transaction reporting and screening by the government is required in limited circumstances if, among others, (a) the target is engaged in certain industries such as the defense industry or nuclear energy, social infrastructure or agriculture, or (b) the investment is made from a country with which Japan has not entered into a treaty relating to inbound direct investment.
 In such cases, a waiting period of 30 days will apply, which is usually shortened to two weeks if the investment does not relate to national security.

 The only case in which the government issued a cease and desist order under the FEFTA was the proposed follow-on investment (from 9.9% to 20%) by The Children’s Investment Fund, a British investment fund, in Electric Power Development Co., Ltd., the largest wholesaler of electricity in Japan.